betsybaileyy/movie-api-with-node/README.md

-# Rest API
+# REST API
-Experimenting with rest APIs in Node and Express.
+Experimenting with REST APIs in Node and Express.

 ### Getting Started
 Run `npm install` to get dependencies.